tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 {term_index}

-## 5 List of Terms with axioms in the bdqffdq ontology (portions normative, see 1.4)
+## 5 List of Terms with axioms in the Fitness For Use Framework ontology (portions normative, see 1.4)

 {term_list}